Skip to main content

 Understanding the latest advances in artificial intelligence (AI) might be daunting.
 Still, if you only want to master the basics, many AI discoveries can be boiled down to two concepts: deep learning and machine learning.
 There are numerous examples of deep learning and machine learning, and we can witness them everywhere.

 How self-driving cars become a reality, how Netflix predicts which show you’ll like to watch next, and how Facebook detects who is in a photograph.
-These models seem to be interchangeable buzzwords in the artificial intelligence industry, but they have some key differences.
+These models seem interchangeable buzzwords in the artificial intelligence industry but have some key differences.

-As a result, deep learning is the way to opt for your business if you have enormous data and powerful technology.
+As a result, deep learning is the way to do business if you have enormous data and powerful technology.
 Otherwise, implement a machine learning model for your business.
-As you can witness numerous benefits while opting for both these models, picking the best technology is an arduous task that makes it challenging to pick.
+As you can witness numerous benefits while opting for both these models, picking the best technology is an arduous task that makes it challenging.

-Therefore, instead of having one model, why not implement both the deep learning and machine learning technologies that give you multiple benefits for your business.
-However, adopting both these technologies is more difficult said than done, which is one of the many reasons why enterprises seek Veritis’ assistance.
+Therefore, instead of one model, why not implement the deep learning and machine learning technologies that benefit your business?
+However, adopting both these technologies is more difficult said than done, which is one of the many reasons enterprises seek Veritis’ assistance.

-Are you looking forward to implementing deep learning or machine learning model in your business?
+Are you looking forward to implementing deep learning or a machine learning model in your business?
 Then Veritis, the Stevie Awards winner, is the right choice to offer digital transformation services for your business.
-Veritis, the trusted tech partner for Fortune 500 organizations and emerging companies, provides cost-effective solutions without compromising quality.
+Veritis, the trusted tech partner for Fortune 500 organizations and emerging companies, provides cost-effective solutions without compromising quality alongside expert MLOps services to streamline your AI model deployment and operations.

 Explore Digital Transformation Services Consult Our Experts